vincentwongso/csv-processor/README.md

 # CSV Processor
-The purpose of this application is to read csv file, process according specific business rule via Processor Class, and write the resulting output.
+The purpose of this application is to read csv file, process according specific business rule (implemented via Processor class), and write the resulting output.

 At the moment there is only one processor that is `Cash Transfer Type`.